skorks/nesty/README.md

 C - message: 'c', backtrace: ['6', '5', '4', '3', '2', '1']
 ```

-If C was not nested and we allowed it to bubble up so that it gets dumped to standard output, we would see the following:
+If C was not nested and we allowed it to bubble up so that it gets dumped to standard output, we would see something like the following:

 ```
 c